 Grassroots Movement Building

-Grassroots Change provides movement leaders like you with evidence-based research and technical assistance, as well as customized training to help advance authentic and effective movements.Learn More
+Grassroots Change provides movement leaders with evidence-based research and technical assistance, as well as customized training to help advance authentic and effective movements.Learn More

-Preemption Watch can help you better understand and counter preemption.
-We provide tools, research, and case studies to help you develop informed strategies and tactics to further your own goals.
-Our bi-weekly Preemption Watch newsletter provides timely coverage of federal and state threats.Learn More
+Preemption Watch helps advocates better understand and counter preemption.
+We provide tools, research, and case studies to help grassroots leaders develop informed strategies and tactics to further their goals.
+Our bi-weekly Preemption Watch newsletter provides timely coverage of federal and state preemption threats.Learn More

 Who We Are

 Mark is the former President & Executive Director of Americans for Nonsmokers’ Rights (1986–2007).
 In 1995, Mark co-founded Californians for Responsible Gun Laws to mobilize grassroots support for 40 local gun control ordinances and three statewide gun laws.
-He has also served as Executive Director of the Marin Institute and Legislative Director of the Coalition to Stop Gun Violence.
+Today, California has the strongest gun laws in the nation.

 Michael G. Bare